mtklr/jedfm/README.md

 ### why `DOCK_TZ=:/etc/localtime` in `./.env`?

 [Explanation](https://blog.packagecloud.io/eng/2017/02/21/set-environment-variable-save-thousands-of-system-calls/).
-I haven't actually tested whether this applies to docker/containers as well.
+I imagine this applies to containers as well, haven't tested it.

 On the host (the Raspberry Pi), `/etc/environment` contains: